Patchyst/Patchyst.github.io/_posts/2019-08-13-BlockCipher.md

     for x in range(block_data):
       byte = block >> (8 * (block_data - 1 - x)) % 2**8
 ```
-Use the chr() function to convert the integer into it's corresponding character and append it to the message string, and as usual return the message outside of all loops:
+Use the chr() function to convert the integer into it's corresponding character and append it to the message string, and as usual return the message outside of all loops
 ```python
 def string_message(message_chunked, block_data = 4):
   message = ""